adamisom/collab-canvas/docs/phase3/phase3a-polish.md

 - [ ] Color history only shows when user has history
 - [ ] Quick color buttons still work
 - [ ] All disabled when no rectangle selected
-- [ ] `?` key shows keyboard shortcuts modal
+- [ ] Shortcuts toggle button is visible
-- [ ] Modal is searchable
+- [ ] Clicking toggle expands/collapses shortcuts section
-- [ ] Modal shows all shortcuts organized by category
+- [ ] Shortcuts section shows all shortcuts organized by category
-- [ ] Modal closes with X or clicking outside
+- [ ] Expanded/collapsed state persists across page refreshes
-- [ ] Modal search filters results correctly
+- [ ] Default state is expanded for new users
 - [ ] No console errors

 ### Success Criteria
 - ✅ Enhanced color picker works with hex input and history
-- ✅ Keyboard shortcuts modal is helpful and complete
+- ✅ Keyboard shortcuts collapsible section is discoverable and helpful
 - ✅ Color history persists in localStorage (instant, no Firebase overhead)
 - ✅ Real-time color changes sync to all users
 - ✅ No breaking changes